You can find the MHS Course Guide here

 Prerequisite: Child Psychology I (may be waived with teacher approval)

-This course focuses on learning an active approach to parenting.
+Focuses on learning an active approach to parenting.
 It will help students clarify their own goals for the future and teach effective methods for leading children throughout the stages of life.
-Projects include: Flour Baby, Parent Interviews, Children Storybook and the Real Care Baby Project.
+Projects include: Flour Baby, Parent Interviews and The Child’s Storybook.

 Credit: 0.5